I'm insured offers quotes from providers cheaper than if you were to apply direct.

 We aren't owned by or have any investment from any insurance company.

-Using our market comparison tool you can get quotes from a wide range of insurers in a matter of moments.
+Using our online comparison tool you can get quotes from a wide range of insurers in a matter of moments for decreasing term assurance to cover your mortgage liability.

 It’s an incredibly simple process as you don’t need to provide much more detail than your mortgage amount and period, your date of birth, your sex, and whether you are a smoker (or recent quitter.)
 Once you see the list of prices you can read full details on any policy before going on to buy it.